Shimizu-kōen Station: Platforms

-Adjacent stations

 History

 Shimizu-kōen Station opened on 1 September 1929.
 The station building was reconstructed as an underground structure, which was completed on 12 March 2007.
 From 17 March 2012, station numbering was introduced on the Tobu Noda Line, with Shimizu-kōen Station becoming "TD-15".

 Passenger statistics

 In fiscal 2018, the station was used by an average of 5,101 passengers daily.
 The passenger figures for previous years are as shown below.